Sanmeet-EWU/cscd-350-project-stella/developer-guidelines.md

-How to obtain the source code.
+## Developer Guidelines

-# The layout of directory structure.
+## The layout of directory structure.
-Directory consists of 3 folders
+Directory consists of 3 folders (diagrams, takethat_project, .idea)

 Here is a high-level view of the folder structure for your reference.